felipenlunkes/PX-DOS-lib/README.md

 <div align="justify">

-To build PX-DOS libc , you will need the following dependencies:
+To build PX-DOS libc, you will need the following dependencies:

 </div>